dustinreed-info/aws-python-tools/README.md

 ### Features

-Websync has the following features:
+Web-sync has the following features:

 - Adds/Removes tags from bucket.
 - Create bucket and configure static website.